JimDesu/basis-lang/spec.md

 - **`.alias` *Name*` = `*TypeExpression*** &mdash; Declares *Name* as a synonym for *TypeExpression*.
 Aliases erase entirely from the type system; the alias name and its right-hand side are interchangeable in both directions in all contexts.
 They introduce no new type identity.

-- **`.class` *Name*` : `*body*** &mdash; Declares a class &mdash; a single-parameter type contract enumerating commands that any member of the class must provide.
-The body contains `.decl` (signature-only) and `.cmd` (default-implementation) entries.
-The class itself has no size and no allocation footprint; it is a contract, not a layout.

 - **`.cmd` *signature* `=` *body*** &mdash; Declares a regular command, a constructor, or a method.
 The signature shape and body conformance are specified in &sect;3.

+- **`.concept` *Name*` : `*body*** &mdash; Declares a concept &mdash; a single-parameter type contract enumerating commands that any member of the concept must provide.
+The body contains `.decl` (signature-only) and `.cmd` (default-implementation) entries.
+The concept itself has no size and no allocation footprint; it is a contract, not a layout.

 - **`.decl` *signature*** &mdash; Declares a command signature without a body.
-Used inside class bodies to require that witnesses supply the named method, and at top level for forward references and for the small set of intrinsic primitives that the standard library implements.
+Used inside concept bodies to require that witnesses supply the named method, and at top level for forward references and for the small set of intrinsic primitives that the standard library implements.

 - **`.domain` *Name*` : `*ParentType*** &mdash; Declares a domain &mdash; a fixed-size buffer-backed nominal refinement of *ParentType*.
 The parent must reduce transitively to a fixed-size buffer-backed type.
 Pointers, command-typed values, objects, variants, and the runtime-length forms `[]` / `[]T` cannot be domain parents.